 No need to provide accounts with the tax return, but best practice is to have these prepared to get the most accurate figures and make the best financial decisions.

 Tax year runs from 6th April until 5th April.
 It is best to run your accounting year in line with this or to the 31st March.
+This will shortly become the only option with the introduction of ‘Making Tax Digital’ for income tax, due in 2024.

 You pay the tax/NI due by 31st Jan following the end of the tax year.
 This is the same date you must file your tax return by.